ndimiduk/perf_blockcache/README.md

 populating the test table, running the test, and collecting up the logs.
 Everything assumes it's running on a single node deployment, so there's no fancy log collection or aggregation across multiple hosts.

+Instructions for installing the python dependencies are provided in [python.md][python].

 To run the full suite of tests, create a config directory for each configuration you want to test.
 The scripts assume these all share the same